-I-49 legislators all want in 3rd District
+I-49 legislators all want in 3rd district

-The four largest counties in the 3rd Congressional District want to be completely in the district when boundaries are redrawn, according to state legislators from those counties.
+The four largest counties in the 3rd Congressional District want to be completely in that district when boundaries are redrawn this fall, according to state legislators from those counties -- Benton, Washington, Crawford and Sebastian.

-Doing so would leave little room for anyone else to stay or join, according to 2020 census figures.
+Using 2020 census figures, doing so would leave little room for any other counties to stay or join.

 "There were five counties split in the last redistricting.
 Four of them are in the 3rd Congressional District," said Rep. Jim Dotson, R-Bentonville.
 The 3rd District includes Northwest Arkansas.

-Crawford, Sebastian and Newton counties were split between the 3rd District and south Arkansas' 4th District after the 2010 census.
-Searcy County was also split between the 3rd and east Arkansas' 1st District.
+Crawford, Sebastian and Newton counties were split between the 3rd and south Arkansas' 4th districts after the 2010 census.
+Searcy County was split between the 3rd and east Arkansas' 1st District.
 Benton, Boone, Carroll, Marion, Pope and Washington counties were kept entirely in the 3rd District.

-Redistricting in Northwest Arkansas this go-around faces limited options, said Rep. David Whitaker, D-Fayetteville.
+Redistricting in the Northwest this go-around has limited options, said Rep. David Whitaker, D-Fayetteville.
 He called the core of the district the "I-49 corridor."
 The "corridor" counties are Benton, Crawford, Sebastian and Washington.
 Those counties have strong commercial ties and similar interests as urban centers, Whitaker said.

 Other nearby counties are more rural, he said.

-Rep. Gayla McKenzie, R-Gravette, represents a largely rural area.
-She understands the larger cities in the 3rd District have shared interests, but her constituents have interests to be represented, too.
+Rep. Gayla McKenzie, R-Gravette, represents a largely rural area of Benton County.
+She understands that the larger cities in the 3rd District have shared interests, but her constituents have interests to be represented, too.

-"Since we are located in the northwest corner of the 3rd District, not one proposed map makes any changes to areas near us," McKenzie said of her Benton County district.
+"Since we are located in the northwest corner of the 3rd District, not one proposed map makes any changes to areas near us," McKenzie said.
 "However, some constituents have expressed a desire to see rural areas represented well in the 3rd so that their voice isn't diluted with the larger cities."

-Lawmakers begin meeting Wednesday to draw new boundaries for the state's four congressional districts.
-Committee hearings on proposals began Monday.
+Lawmakers are to begin meeting Wednesday to draw new boundaries for the state's four congressional districts.
+Committee hearings on proposals began last Monday.

 "Constituents who have contacted me have expressed a desire to keep Van Buren and Fort Smith in the 3rd District," said Rep. Charlene Fite, R-Van Buren.
 "They have strongly expressed a hope that no small cities will be split down the middle as happened to Alma in the last round with part in the 3rd and part in the 4th."

-The Crawford County town of 5,825 falls in the 3rd District on the west side of U.S. 71 and into the 4th District on the east.
+Alma, the Crawford County town of 5,825 people, falls in the 3rd District on the west side of U.S. 71 and in the 4th District on the east.

-The desire to rejoin splits is more a state political priority than a local one, Alma Mayor Jerry Martin said in a telephone interview Wednesday.
+The desire to rejoin is more of a state political priority than a local one, Alma Mayor Jerry Martin said in a telephone interview Wednesday.

 "I have two people I can go to when the city needs something," Martin said of 3rd District Rep. Steve Womack and 4th District Rep. Bruce Westerman.
 "We never have been neglected."